DeloitteAU/react-habitat/README.md

 export default new MyApp();
 ```

+By default ReactHabitat ships with a plain ReactDOM factory.

 **If you are using Redux**

 You will need to use a different factory.
 Please install & configure the [react-habitat-redux library](https://github.com/DeloitteDigitalAPAC/react-habitat-redux).
 Then continue with step 2 below.

-Alternatively learn how to write your own custom factory.
-TODO
+Alternatively learn how to [write and use your own custom factory](#writing-and-using-custom-factories).

 #### 2. Application execution - resolve your components